janyin/portfolio-v0/README.md

 This is a personal portfolio website built using Next.js, React and Tailwind CSS.
 It showcases my projects, skills, and contact information.

+## Live Demo

+The live version of this portfolio can be viewed at [https://liucodes.dev](https://liucodes.dev).

 ## Features

 - Responsive design